mibrs/mibrs.github.io/_posts/2023-03-07-Get-Started-With-Alice3-Part5.md

 ![Code for collision events](/assets/240515_CollisionCode.png)

+### The Final Code for the Mars Rover Game

-Here is the code for the rover.
-When it runs over the cake, the later is flattened; when the rover bumps against the other obstacles, it makes a sound, and bounces a short dietance back.
+Here is the code for the Mars rover.
+When the user steers the rover to run over the cake, the later is flattened; when the rover bumps against the other obstacles, it makes a sound, and bounces a short distance back.
 Please also notice how variables and assignments are used to identify the cake.
 Please refer to the previous post for details.

 ![Image collision](/assets/240515_ImageCollision.png)

+This Mars Rover adventure is only a small project to introduce some core features of Alice 3, feel free to download the game in the repository and add your own ideas.